kolesan/template-webpack-dev/README.md

-# mindful
+# tempalte-webpack-dev
-Simple timer with configurable gongs, to be used during meditation practice
+Template project with webpack-dev-server, css-loader and html plugin configured

 ### Running
 Use `npm run dev` to start a webpack development server